8 Best Project Management Courses: Expert Picks

 2. PRINCE2 Foundation

-The PRINCE2 Foundation is the standard project management approach in the UK, which uses a structured framework to manage and control projects.
+The PRINCE2 Foundation is the standard project management approach in the UK, which uses a framework to manage and control projects.
 It introduces key principles to help you operate in project teams driven by PRINCE2 methodology.
 If you work in a supporting project role, obtaining the PRINCE2 Foundation certification is recommended.

 Mid-level certification